Frequently Asked Questions

 There are many ways to contribute to VNDB.
 First of all you can freely edit all information found on this website, so if you find any errors just click the "edit" link on the top right of the page.
 You can also add new information to the database, though please search the database before you do in order to prevent duplicate pages.

 To discuss new features or to help the development of the website itself, feel free to participate on the discussion board.

 Not here.
 We do not provide any links to direct downloads, torrents or other means of downloading games.
 We do, however, link to the official homepages of the producers, who may provide free trials or even full game downloads.

 Our stance on piracy is that patches and downloads that have modifications to the game's contents are allowed.
 This includes translation patches and restoration patches.
 Any downloads, tools, cracks or codes that have the sole purpose of avoiding the purchase of a game are considered piracy and should not be discussed on this site.

-For more automated recommendations there is VNStat, which, among other useful features, provides personalized recommendations based on votes, tags, traits, and more.
+- VNStat provides, among many other features, personalized recommendations based on votes, tags, traits, and more.

 If you prefer a human answer, you can also ask around at the following communities:

 - /r/visualnovels - Not intended for recommendations, but a good resource to ask for general VN help.

 - You may also try the /r/visualnovels Discord or the Fuwanovel Discord.